RayHightower/RayHightower.com/_posts/2022-02-21-traction-plus-eos.markdown

 ### Rocks, Gravel, Sand, and Water

-The term _Rock_ is borrowed from a business fable traced back to Steven Covey's _Seven Habits of Highly Effective People_.
+The term _Rock_ is borrowed from a business fable from Steven Covey's _Seven Habits of Highly Effective People_.
 Imagine a glass container next to a pile of rocks, a bucket of sand, and a glass of water.
 If you want to get the rocks, sand, and water into the glass container, it's better to start with the rocks first.
 The gravel fills in the spaces between the rocks, sand fills in the spaces between the gravel, and the water completes the process.

 Rocks represent the priorities that the organization must accomplish in the next ninety days.
 The leadership team chooses three to seven Rocks per quarter.
 Each Rock has a single person who is accountable for the Rock's success.
 The accountable person is known as the Rock's _owner_.